RogoSolutions/rogo-esp32-sdk/examples/protocols/coap_server/README.md

 must be the same as the one that the CoAP client is using, or Public Key Infrastructure (PKI) where the PKI information must match as requested.

+NOTE: Client sessions trying to use coaps+tcp:// are not currently supported, even though both libcoap and MbedTLS support it.

 The Constrained Application Protocol (CoAP) is a specialized web transfer protocol for use with constrained nodes and constrained networks in the Internet of Things.
 The protocol is designed for machine-to-machine (M2M) applications such as smart energy and building automation.